AskMeAgain/streamdeck4p/README.md

 ## FontAwesome

 [FontAwesome](https://github.com/FortAwesome/Font-Awesome) is also integrated into this script.
-If you want to display font awesome icons instead of pictures just display a text only, and prefix the **unicode** font awesome icon with "fa->".
+If you want to display font awesome icons instead of pictures just display a text only, and prefix the **unicode** font awesome icon with " fa->".
 Also the F needs to be in uppercase:

     "text": "fa->\uF2b9"